JohnathonBowers/coding-log/coding-log.md

 ## March 2023

+**March 4, 2023**
+- Studied the basics of MongoDB, including CRUD methods and important operators

 **March 3, 2023**
 - Completed a project in which I built a small API using data from Faker API, ran it using Express and Nodemon, and tested it using Postman.
 - Studied basic data structures in JavaScript (array, linked list, stack, queue, hashmap, hash set)